davidcarbonis/brunel-nTuples/README.md

 - Check DeepCSV and DeepCMVA b-taggers actually work and include them in the skimmer's AnalysisEvent.h

-- Implement EGM smearing and regression for 94X: 92X required EGM smearing and regression and VID (ie ID cuts) to be added in python config files and run on top of the miniAOD.
-The 94X or 2017 and 2016 re-reco miniAODv2s have these already done.
-However, using normal accessors such as ele.p4() returns unsmeared values.
-The correct accessors have been done for the VID for both
-2016 and 2017 (set by the is2016rereco flag in the python cfi file), but has not been done for things like energy/momentum smearing.

 ## Additional setup info:

 NOTE!!!!
 YOU DO NOT HAVE TO DO THIS!!!